 However attentive you may be, many of us have experienced that horrible moment when we lose sight of our child for a split second, and our heart jumps out of our chests.
-All any parent wants to do is keep their little one safe (whether that be through baby-proofing kits or stair gates), and one way of doing this is by investing in a GPS tracker, especially for children.
+All any parent wants to do is keep their little one safe (whether that be through baby-proofing kits or stair gates), or by investing in a GPS tracker, especially for children.

 A GPS tracking device offers extra peace of mind when with your child in a busy place such as a shopping centre or festival, should you lose each other.
 Plus, it offers real-time tracking, meaning that you can pinpoint the exact position of your child at that very minute, using a map on your smartphone or tablet so you can quickly get to them.